Federal Reserve sees rates near zero at least through 2023

 The Fed's benchmark interest rate influences borrowing costs for homebuyers, credit card users, and businesses.
 Fed policymakers hope an extended period of low interest rates will encourage more borrowing and spending, though their new policy also carries risks of inflating stock or causing other financial market bubbles.

+During his news conference, Powell, as he has in the past, supported more spending by Congress to help the economy recover.
+Congress is deadlocked on more financial relief because of disagreements on the size of the package between Democrats and Republicans.

+“My sense is that more fiscal support is likely to be needed,” Powell said.
+“There are still roughly 11 million people out of work because of the pandemic.”

-The Fed's statement formalized a change in its policy toward inflation.
-Fed chair Jerome Powell first said last month that the Fed would seek inflation above 2% over time, rather than just keeping it as a static goal.
+The Fed’s statement formalized a change in its policy toward inflation first announced by Powell last month.

 The Fed said that that because inflation has mostly fallen below its target of 2% in recent years, Fed policymakers now “will aim to achieve inflation moderately above 2 percent for some time."
 It also says it will keep rates at nearly zero until “inflation has risen to 2% and is on track to moderately exceed 2% for some time."